mainmatter/mainmatter.com/blog/_posts/2018-07-03-building-a-pwa-with -glimmer-js.md

 ![The two main screens of the Breethe PWA](/images/posts/2018-07-03-building-a-pwa-with -glimmer-js/breethe-screens.png)

-As Glimmer.js is a UI component library only and does not include any routing functionality, we used added the Navigo router to set up logic that maps the current route to the corresponding application state and vice versa:
+As Glimmer.js is _"only"_ a UI component library and does not include any routing functionality, we used added the Navigo router to set up logic that maps the current route to the corresponding application state and vice versa:

 ```ts
 _setupRouting() {